The Fundamentals of Information Management was the title of a presentation I gave to various audiences at Microsoft Corp. in 2014 and 2015.

-The algebraic equation he refers to is logic of Aristotle and Euclid.
-As a database professional, this struck me as significant because the theory underlying modern database technology, known as the relational model, is based on principles of mathematical logic discovered in the late 19th and early 20th centuries which also have roots in the logic of Aristotle and Euclid.
+His comment regarding algebra seems clearly to refer to classical logic (which the Greeks developed), rather than algebra (which came later).
+As a database professional, this struck me as significant because the theory underlying modern database technology, known as the relational model, is based on modern additions to classical logic discovered in the late 19th and early 20th centuries, but based on the same fundamental principles discovered by the ancient Greeks.

 With this extraordinary historical information I decided to look further; and in January, 2014 I discovered something remarkable that has enormous positive implications for business and the future of commerce: The system of interconnected books (which I'll refer to as relational bookkeeping) used in double-entry bookkeeping is precisely consistent with the relational model.
 This means every object and process can be described in terms of the relational model and can be operated upon using a relational language:

 - Journals and inventories are relations (transaction tables)

 - The repertory or finding key is a relation (reference table)

 - Columns are domains (attributes)

 - Ledger accounts are filtered views of journals, therefore they are also relations

 - Journal entries refer to ledger accounts by way of page reference numbers, which are foreign keys to each account

 - Balance sheets and other financial statements are filtered or aggregated views of the ledger, capital and cash accounts